glenkleidon/Simplified.System.CommandLine/README.md

 # Simplified.System.CommandLine
 A simplifying wrapper for the Microsoft System.CommandLine package.

-## What does the System.CommandLine package do.
+## What does the System.CommandLine package do?

 Microsoft currently has a new Command line Interface for Console Apps under development.